rloes/email-verification-elementor-forms/README.txt

 == Description ==

-This plugin integrates with Elementor forms to add an email verification step.
-When a user first submits a form, they receive a verification code via email.
-They must enter this code to complete the form submission.
-This process helps to ensure that the form submissions come from verified email addresses, thus reducing spam and invalid submissions.
+Add email verification into your Elementor forms.
+Users verify their email via a code, ensuring only valid form submissions and reducing spam.

 == Installation ==